PDM4AR/exercises/docs/05-dubinspath.md

 $\theta$ is the heading angle of the base, $v$ is the current car velocity in the cars reference frame.
 The wheel-base of the car is given by L, the steering angle of the car is $\delta$.
-Note that for this project we are only interested in the path the car needs to follow not the trajectory (i.e. the path as function of time).
+Note that for this project we are only interested in the path the car needs to follow not the trajectory (i.e., the path as function of time).
 ### Structure
 Please have a look at the files  `structures.py` to familiarize yourself with the data structures and the algorithms.
 It is important that you return the right data structures (specified in the method definition).
 You will do your implementations in `algo.py`.
 First, have a look at the Dubins PathPlanner class: